PrisonTeam/Prison/docs/prison_docs_626_configuring_worldguard_regions.md

 As of Prison v3.2.7 (or v3.2.6-alpha.2) you can now change the priority of prison's event listeners for BlockBreakEvents and explosion events.

 Please see the `autoFeaturesConfig.yml` configuration file to make changes.
-Prison is using the default value of LOW, but if you need to make adjustments, you can do so under the group `options.blockBreakEvents`.
+Prison is using the default value of `LOW`, but if you need to make adjustments, you can do so under the group `options.blockBreakEvents` as listed below.

 ```